osmcode/node-osmium/doc/tutorial.md

 ### Defining Which Object Types to Read

 OSM files usually contain nodes, ways, and/or relations.
-Some special OSM files can contain changelog entries.
+Some special OSM files can contain changeset entries.
 If you only want to read some of those object types, you can specify which by adding an extra object parameter when initializing the Reader.